 - Wednesdays on the Point - Cross the Mississippi for a free weekly concert in Algiers Point during September and October.
 Check the website for dates.

 - Tipitina's - This free concert series is a way for the famed venue to give back to the community!

 3. Go for a Walk in Crescent Park

-Crescent Park is the perfect place go for a walk or jog along the river.
+Crescent Park, which hugs the Mississippi in the Marigny and Bywater, is the perfect place go for a walk or jog along the river.
 You'll escape the craziness of the nearby French Quarter, relax, and work off the calories from all that delicious food you've been indulging in!

 4. Sample a Praline

 Satisfy your sweet tooth with a traditional New Orleans treat that might just make your teeth hurt a bit (they're quite sugary).
 Sample one for free at one of the many shops selling them in the French Quarter and throughout the city.
 Bring a few dollars though, because you'll probably want to take some home with you!

-5. Discover African American History in Louis Armstrong Park
+5. Discover Black History in Louis Armstrong Park

 This charming park honors jazz icon Louis Armstrong.
 It's located just outside the French Quarter in the Tremé, a historically diverse neighborhood where free people of color, Creoles, and Caucasians all settled.
 On Sundays, enslaved people would gather in Congo Square to socialize with music, drumming, singing, dancing, and to sell their homemade goods.
 Locals and visitors also came to enjoy the improvisational music, which eventually became known as jazz.

 6. Go Window Shopping